Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 And so when you look at the Republican primary itself, you could honestly say that there are more people opposed to Trump than for him.

-Now you may not want to put it that way, but that's the way you'd have to slice and dice it.
+Now, you may not want to put it that way, but that's the way you'd have to slice and dice it.

-If the sum total of all the other candidates is a number greater than Trump's 30%, then you would have to say that the candidates that the voters who support somebody other than Trump is a greater number than what Trump's is.
+If the sum total of all the other candidates is a number greater than Trump's 30%, then you would have to say that the candidates, that the voters who support somebody other than Trump is a greater number than what Trump's is.

-So as the field winnows as it will, it's really important where those voters go.
+So as the field winnows, as it will, it's really important where those voters go.

-I'm just picking names here.
+You know, say if Christie gets it, I'm just picking names here.

-I don't know who's gonna get out.
+I don't know who's going to get out.

 This we won't know for a while.

-And Trump is the one guy who has stood up and with without any excuses proclaimed what he would do.
+And Trump is the one guy who has stood up and without any excuses proclaimed what he would do.

 In fact, he's got a new slogan out there now.